sunfenghao2017/svscan/doc/README.md

 ## FAQ of sver

 ##### 1. What is sver?
-    sver is a software aimed at discovering structural variants.
+    sver is a software aimed at discovering structural variants from DNA alignment result.

 ##### 2. What kind of structural variants sver can discover?
     In principle, sver supports discovery of 5 classes of structural variants: inversion, deletion, duplication, insertion, translocation.
     In practice, as long as a structural variant event has at least 2 split reads supporting or 2 discordant paired-end reads supports, sver will discover it.
+However, due to sequencing error and mapping ambiguity in some region of genome, some structural variant might not be discovered cofidently or even missed.

-##### 3. What is the size limitation of structural variants sver can discover?
+##### 3. What is the size limitations of structural variants sver can discover?
-|structural variant type| length sver can discover
+|structural variant type| size limitations sver can discover
 |-----------------------|--------------------------------------
 |inversion              | > 100(default)
 |deletion               | > 300(default)